Sharonsyra/bootcamp/README.md

 # bootcamp

-To access the wireframes click [link](https://marvelapp.com/project/2107303/).
+To access the wireframes click this [link](https://marvelapp.com/project/2107303/).